San Diego Corporate Law, A Professional Law Corporation

 Start Making Money Faster.

-Protection from Business Partners.
+Protection from Partners.

 Protection from Workers.

 Employees and independent contractors are also a threat to the success of a business.
-Well defined rules for workers may be established in handbooks and contracts written in compliance with both federal and state employment laws.
+Well-defined rules for workers may be established in handbooks and contracts written in compliance with both federal and state employment laws.
 These documents make it more difficult for a worker to sue you for wrongful termination or other claims.

-Separating Personal Assets.
+Protection of Personal Assets.

-There is no substitute for good business insurance, however, not all risks are insurable.
+There is no substitute for good business insurance; however, not all risks are insurable.
 While no liability limitation is perfect, if a source of liability should arise outside the scope of or in excess of insurance coverage, having a limited liability business entity in place may separate an owner’s personal assets from the assets of the business, insulating the owner of the business from the severe financial hit of an uninsured liability or judgment.

 Some business owners recognize the need for legal documents and assistance, but think they can replace the services of an attorney (and save a little money) by using non-attorney websites.
 However:

-One Size Does Not Fit All.
+One Size Does NOT Fit All.

-Cost Versus Value.
+Cost vs. Value.

 There is no denying that generic legal documents will cost less than attorney drafted documents.
 In some cases, significantly less.
 The only question is, are the generic documents worth the price being charged for them?
 Spending money on something that is incomplete or legally ineffectual is a waste of money.
 When it is time to rely upon a document, whether in court, with investors, or in front of clients, there is no substitute for attorney-drafted documents.